The entries for people & families with the surname Ripley are gathered together in this SideTrack.

 This & associated entries use material contributed by Paul Ripley

-He went into business with William Walton
+He went into business with his cousin William Walton at Bowling Dye Works, Bradford.

 In 1820, he established George Ripley & Son with a work-force of 20 men and boys.